 - Automatic daily backups (so that you can easily restore your website to any version should anything goes wrong)

-I’ve been with WordPress since 5 years now and in my experience, SiteGround has been the best web hosting company.
-They use Google Cloud network and advanced cache technology to serve your website at lightning fast speed.
+I’ve been with WordPress for 7 years now and in my experience, Godaddy has been the best web hosting company.
+They offer guaranteed up-times, 1-click app installations, and use advanced cache technology to serve your website at lightning-fast speed.
 I am also very impressed at the quality of their customer support team.
-So if you choose Linux web hosting for your website, go with SiteGround without a second thought.
+So, if you choose Linux web hosting for your website, go with Godaddy without a second thought.
 However, if you still want to explore more options, you may check out this post at Mangomatter blog where they have reviewed all the top Linux web hosting plans.

 How to choose the best Windows web hosting plans?